 Massage has many benefits.
-It’s not only for pain relief, muscle soreness or headaches and migraines.
+It’s not only for pain or stress relief, muscle and other soft tissue or joint soreness, or headaches and migraines.
 Or just for preparing for or recovering from a range of sporting, fitness or recreation activities.
 By stimulating the body’s various systems – in particular, the musculo-skeletal, lymphatic, endocrine (hormone) and nervous systems, a wide range of healing and health benefits occur.
 These include:

 - Improved circulation of blood and lymph.